Nepal Public Policy Review

 Checklist for accepting the invitation to review a paper:

-- Reviewer’s area of expertise matches with the paper.
+- The Reviewer’s expertise aligns with the paper.

-- Commitment to follow the NPPR guidelines for reviewers.
+- Commitment to adhere to the NPPR reviewer guidelines.

-- Has sufficient time for reviewing the paper and its revisions.
+- Has enough time to review the paper and its revisions.

-- No conflict of interest with the paper.
+- There is no conflict of interest with the paper.

 For the policy on the conflict of interest and other policies: See Journal Policies.